opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

 - Selected from the repositories.
 - Parsed from the selected transfer or catalogue files.
 - Depending model of a catalogue referenced in the ilidata.xml of the repositories.
 - Defined as ili2db attribute in the metaconfiguration received from the repositories.
-See [UsabILIty Toppings](../../background_info/usabilityhub/modelbaker_integration).
+See [Toppings](../../background_info/toppings/modelbaker_integration).

 When you only got a model name (like in all cases except the one of the local `ini` files) the models are searched in the [repositories](../../background_info/repositories) or [custom model directories](../plugin_configuration/#custom-model-directories).
 It's possible that the models are listed multiple times coming from different sources.
 It's up to you what source you choose.